Thursday, 27 November 2025

 I hired out a local church hall for an afternoon where my machines could be set out, amplified and played.
 It was the first time four of my machines had been brought together and played.
 Needless to say this process still needs to be given a little more thought.

 It was a very enjoyable afternoon, David made a number of useful suggestions and his interest has inspired me to further develop the project.
-The visit ended with us playing a short improvised performance.
+The visit ended with us playing a short improvised performance you can hear below.

 Saturday, 18 January 2025